stmoerman/stmoerman/README.md

 ## Hi there 👋

-- 🔭 I'm currently working on building out the amazing start-ups and technical solutions for our internal projects and our clients @ Bakklog
+- 🔭 I'm currently working on building out the amazing start-ups and technical solutions for our internal projects and our clients with the talented team at Bakklog
 - 💬 Ask me about anything Nuxt.js, Node.js, Vue.js or Software Architecture related
 <br>